nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 };
 ```

+#### How to Code the Selection Sort Algorithm in Python

 Now let's see it in Python...

-#### How to Code the Selection Sort Algorithm in Python

-TODO
 ```py
 TODO
 ```